Theme

 GitHub-hosted project

-The public reference point is a GitHub repository with project framing, setup notes, and code from the maintainer.
+Public materials are available through a GitHub repository with project framing, setup notes, and code from the maintainer.

 Why it matters